Price Modifiers

 Rule Description

-Round price to .99 Rounds result to psychological price ending
+Round price to .99 Rounds result in psychological price ending

 Never exceed MSRP Caps price to comply with listing policies